lplath/Minilab_Bitwig_Extension/README.md

-# Minilab_V2
+# Minilab V2
+![Minilab](https://medias.arturia.net/images/products/minilab/minilab-image.png "Minilab")
 Arturia Minilab support for Bitwig Studio

-![Minilab](https://medias.arturia.net/images/products/minilab/minilab-image.png "Minilab")
+This is currently a port of the [Javascript-version](https://github.com/lplath/Arturia_MiniLab_Bitwig) with the intention of adding more features.

 ## Mapping